gofore/angular-basic-training/angular2-advanced-topics/README.md

 }
 ```
 ---
-# Bind value from host component
+# Bind Value from Host Component
 - We can bind host components property to our directive by declaring an `@Input` annotation:

 ```typescript